-In addition, to disciplinary action for each invalid cut, students will receive 0's for all missed coursework.
+In addition to disciplinary action for each invalid cut, students will receive 0's for all missed coursework.
 Also, students who cut class three times will be considered in credit withdrawal for that class.
-Cutting class(es) or being invalidly absent from school for an entire day constitutes as one cut for each class missed.
+Cutting class(es) or being invalidly absent from school for an entire day constitutes one cut for each class missed.

-1st Invalid Absence 1 Half Day In-School consequence 2nd Invalid Absence 1 Half Day In-School consequence

-3rd Invalid Absence 1 Saturday Consequence
+1st Invalid Absence 1 Half day in-school consequence 2nd Invalid Absence 1 Day in-school consequence 3rd Invalid Absence 1 Extended central consequence / Loss of credit